timwindsor/BB10-WebWorks-Framework/extension_template/README.md

 The onCreateObject function is the other callback that must be implemented by the native JNEXT extension.
 It takes two parameters.
 The first parameter is the name of the class requested to be created from the javascript side.
 Valid names are those that are returned in onGetObjList.
-The second paramter is the unique object id for the class.
+The second parameter is the unique object id for the class.
 This method returns a pointer to the created extension object.